ivy-1602/Shree-Om-Ent-USS-2019-Computer-Fun/README.md

 # 🏪 Shree Om Enterprises - Where It All Started, felt like Tony Stark.
 Grateful for my Lappy.

 > *My first website.
-Made in Notepad.
-For my fathers's store.
-In 9th grade.*
+Made in Notepad.For my fatheIn 9th grade.*

 ---

 ##  Remember That Feeling?

 You know that moment when you type `<html>` for the first time and suddenly feel like you can build the internet?
 That was me.
 9th grade.
-Old computer.
+My lappy.
 Blank Notepad screen.
-A dream to help my father's mobile phone shop.

 No VS Code.
 No autocomplete.
 No "let me Google that."
 Just:
 - A HTML textbook I borrowed from the library
-- Notepad (yes, just Notepad)
+- Notepad
-- My dad's store that deserved a website
-- Pure determination (and a lot of trial and error)
+-
 Every `<marquee>` tag that scrolled.
 Every `bgcolor` that changed colors.
 Every table that (finally) aligned properly.
 They weren't just code.
 They were **proof I could create something real**.

 ---